Expert Reviews – Tanzania

 Tanzania – Classic African Safari Destination

-With its abundant wildlife, excellent species diversity and evocative acacia- and baobab-studded landscapes Tanzania is one of Africa's most rewarding safari destinations.
-Most of the country's main parks are easily accessible via paved roads or regular flights, and have a good range of facilities.
-The political situation is generally stable and Tanzanians have a well-deserved reputation for the warm welcome they extend to visitors.
+Few areas of the continent offer the amount, variety and accessibility of wildlife that Tanzania does, against such a scenic backdrop.
+Wildlife is abundant, species diversity excellent, and evocative acacia- and baobab-studded landscapes provide a wonderful setting.
+Most of Tanzania’s parks are easily accessible via decent roads or regular flights, the political situation is generally stable and Tanzanians have a well-deserved reputation for the warm welcome they extend to visitors.

 Much More than a Migration Destination

 For me, Tanzania is a country of two halves.
-Both hemispheres have been richly endowed with natural beauty and plentiful wildlife, but they have some major differences when it comes to the type of safari experience you’re looking for.
+Both hemispheres have been richly endowed with natural beauty and plentiful wildlife, but there are some big differences when it comes to the type of safari experience you’re looking for.

-The northern safari circuit takes in the world-renowned Serengeti migration, iconic Ngorongoro Crater, Africa’s highest mountain, Kilimanjaro, scenic Lake Manyara and the historical and cultural hub of Zanzibar.
-These diverse attractions make for an incredible combination in a wildlife-rich region synonymous with natural beauty and animal sightings to die for.
-There is very good reason why everyone, including myself, rave about the game-viewing, lodges and safari experiences on offer in this productive area.
-While you won’t have the place all to yourself, a safari around the northern circuit will certainly deliver a phenomenal wildlife experience.
-Nobody ends a safari here disappointed!
+The northern safari circuit takes in the world-renowned Serengeti migration, exclusive Grumeti, iconic Ngorongoro Crater, elephant-rich Tarangire, Africa’s highest mountain (Kilimanjaro), scenic Lake Manyara and the historical and cultural hub of Zanzibar.
+These diverse attractions make for an incredible safari itinerary in a wildlife-rich region synonymous with natural beauty and animal sightings of the highest order.
+There is good reason why everyone, including myself, raves about the wildlife viewing, lodges and safari experiences on offer in northern Tanzania.
+While you are unlikely to have the place all to yourself, especially at migration time, a safari around the northern circuit delivers a phenomenal wildlife experience at any time of year (except for rainy April).

-While the northern circuit is the more illustrious, I’m a strong advocate for the south.
+While the northern circuit is the more illustrious, I’m a strong advocate for exploring the south.
 The southern half of the country is far less visited and espouses a powerful sense of wilderness and wildness.
-Southern Tanzania is the place you go if you want to see decent concentrations of wildlife without the crowds.
-Your logistics and travel arrangements might be more complicated, but your safari will be well worth the effort as you unlock some true African gems.
-From the huge wilderness expanses of the Selous to the massive herds roaming through Katavi and the Ruaha, this is a very special place indeed.
-Primate-lovers can also add on a visit to Gombe Stream or the Mahale Mountains to see habituated chimpanzees, rounding off an incredibly memorable and varied safari experience in an amazing country.
+The more remote south is the place experienced African safari connoisseurs escape to in search of wildlife without the crowds.
+Your logistics and travel arrangements might be more complicated, but your safari will be well worth the extra effort as you unlock some true African gems.
+From the huge wilderness expanses of the poaching-ravaged Nyerere NP (formerly Selous) to the massive herds that roam across Katavi and the Ruaha-Rungwa ecosystem, this is an extraordinary region indeed.
+Primate-lovers should include a visit to Gombe or the Mahale Mountains to see habituated chimpanzees, rounding off an incredibly memorable safari extravaganza in an amazingly diverse country.

 There is arguably no better safari destination than Tanzania.
 And, to be honest, I’m not even sure I should be using the word ‘arguably’ here!
-Tanzania’s superb network of wildlife reserves is the most extensive in Africa, collectively covering a quarter of the country’s surface area, and harbouring around 20 percent of the continent’s large mammal biomass.
-It includes the justifiably renowned Serengeti National Park, the centrepiece of the world’s largest migratory ecosystem (around two million wildebeest and zebra, along with a well fed entourage of lion, cheetah, leopard, hyena and various smaller predators) and lynchpin of a northern safari circuit that also incorporates the superlative Ngorongoro Crater (the world’s largest intact volcanic caldera) and pretty Lake Manyara National Park, with its giant tuskers and tree-climbing lions.
+Tanzania’s superb network of wildlife reserves (including 22 national parks) is the most extensive in Africa, collectively covering a quarter of the country’s surface area, and harbouring around 20% of the continent’s large mammal biomass.
+It includes the justifiably renowned Serengeti National Park, the centrepiece of the world’s largest migratory ecosystem (around two million wildebeest and zebra, along with a well-fed entourage of lion, cheetah, leopard, hyena and various smaller predators) and lynchpin of a Northern safari circuit that also incorporates the superlative Ngorongoro Crater (the world’s largest intact volcanic caldera) and pretty Lake Manyara National Park, with its giant tuskers and tree-climbing lions.

 On the prowl